jwangjie/SDC-LaneLines-P1/README.md

 Usage Instruction
 ---

 The project requirement can be found at [CarND-LaneLines-P1](https://github.com/udacity/CarND-LaneLines-P1).
-For my package, the folders are test and output images and videos.
-[P1.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1.ipynb) is the final notebook file, [P1_first.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_first.ipynb) is the techniques review and first attempt, and [P1_second.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_second.ipynb) is the images test only and the second attempt.
+For my package, the folders are test and output images and videos: solidWhiteRight.mp4 [P1.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1.ipynb) is the final notebook file, [P1_first.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_first.ipynb) is the techniques review and first attempt, and [P1_second.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_second.ipynb) is the images test only and the second attempt.

 Reflection
 ---